Many of the best business phone systems remain to be an

 Zultys

-MX IP-PBXs are based on Open Standards and if needed can be
+MX IP-PBXs are based on Open Standards and can

-used with broad range of 3rd party SIP based IP phones.
+use a broad range of 3rd party SIP-based IP phones.
 Server

 configuration can accommodate various TDM connections, including